-The following general information and guidelines address Human Resource policies and practices at Whitman College, as they pertain to student employees.
+The following general information and guidelines address Human Resource policies and practices at Whitman College as they pertain to student employees.
 It is not intended to be comprehensive.
-For that reason, if you have any questions concerning eligibility for a particular benefit or the applicability of a policy or practice to you, you should address your specific questions to your supervisor or the Human Resources department at hr@whitman.edu.
+For that reason, if you have any questions concerning eligibility for a particular benefit or the applicability of a policy or practice to you, you should address your specific questions to your supervisor or the Office of Human Resources at hr@whitman.edu.
 The procedures, practices, policies and benefits described here may be modified or discontinued from time to time.
-We will try to inform you of any changes as they occur.
+We will inform the campus community of any changes as they occur.